keleshev/schema/README.md

 ```

+### Validatable

 If `Schema(...)` encounteres an object with method `validate` it will run this
 method on corresponding data as `data = smth.validate(data)`.
 This method may
 raise `SchemaExit` exit-exception, which will tell `Schema` that that piece
-of data is invalid, otherwise -- it will continue to validate;
+of data is invalid, otherwise -- it will continue to validate.

 As example, you can use `Use` for creating such objects. `Use` helps to use
 a function or type to convert a value while validating it: